kervinck/floyd/README.md

         Always show a final result using `bestmove'.
 (But: see `infinite') Command options are:
           searchmoves <move> ...
-Only search these moves ponder                  Start search in ponder mode
-          wtime <millis>          Time remaining on White's clock btime <millis>          Time remaining on Black's clock winc <millis>           White's increment after each move binc <millis>           Black's increment after each move movestogo <nrMoves>     Moves to go until next time control depth <ply>             Search no deeper than <ply> halfmoves nodes <nrNodes>         Search no more than <nrNodes> nodes mate <nrMoves>          Search for a mate in <nrMoves> moves movetime <millis>       Search no longer than this time infinite                Postpone `bestmove' result until `stop' ponderhit
+Only search these moves ponder                  Start search in ponder mode // TODO: not implemented wtime <millis>          Time remaining on White's clock btime <millis>          Time remaining on Black's clock winc <millis>           White's increment after each move binc <millis>           Black's increment after each move movestogo <nrMoves>     Moves to go until next time control depth <ply>             Search no deeper than <ply> halfmoves nodes <nrNodes>         Search no more than <nrNodes> nodes // TODO: not implemented mate <nrMoves>          Search for a mate in <nrMoves> moves // TODO: not implemented movetime <millis>       Search no longer than this time infinite                Postpone `bestmove' result until `stop' ponderhit